NeuralStorm/MATLAB-offline-neural-analysis/ieeg_functions/readme.md

 7. format PC score into PSTH format
 ---End of IEEG Main---
 The following is controlled by a psth_bootstrapper_main
-8. Combine power-region PCs
+8. Combine power-chan_group PCs
 9. Slice out response window and classify

 ### Window Analysis
-1. Organize regions and powers according to pool set in config
+1. Organize chan_group and powers according to pool set in config
      * Debug: pool 1: All powerbands for LPFC and OFC separately
      * pool 2: high bands: LPFC + OFC, low bands: LPFC + OFC
 2. downsample and smooth according to span and downsample rate in config